 Acceleration as already mentioned is pretty dandy to around 40mph and will surprise a few people with just how quick it is.
 Slightly gutting that it max’s out as 45mph though.
 Being capable of just 45mph restricts this one to being purely an urban scooter for me.
 Maybe one day soon we’ll see a version capable of 60-65mph with a decent battery life to match the increased performance.

-If you are looking at a scooter, you’d be expecting a twist n go transmission anyway, so the jump to electric with be far less of a change than that of a combustion motorcycle to an electric one.
+If you are looking at a scooter, you’d be expecting a twist n go transmission anyway, so the jump to electric will be far less of a change than that of a combustion motorcycle to an electric one.

-Manual handling of the scooter feels slightly different, with one battery in the foot pan and another just below the seat, you do notice the weight is spread differently to a normal scooter.
+Manual handling of the scooter feels slightly different, with one battery in the foot pan and another just below the seat, so you do notice the weight is spread differently to a normal scooter.
 Nothing to worry about, it is still a very light machine at 105kgs, but for me with the battery just below the seat makes it feel slightly more top heavy than usual.

 NIU NGT Summary